raphaelalmeidamartins/mystery-letter/README.md

 ### Bonus
 <ol start="17">
-  <li>With a mystery letter generated, it should be possible to switch (randomly) the style of a word by clicking on it
+  <li>With a mystery letter generated, it should be possible to switch (randomly) the style of a word by clicking it
     <ul>
-      <li>When clicking on a word, another <strong>random</strong> style should be applied to it.</li>
+      <li>When clicking a word, another <strong>random</strong> style should be applied to it.</li>
       <li>The number of changes should be unlimited;</li>
     </ul>
   </li>